dortania/oc-laptop-guide-legacy/before-you-start/bios-configuration.md

 ## Enable Legacy USB support

-This is sometimes needed for your keyboard to work in CLOVER.
+This is sometimes needed for your keyboard to work in OpenCore.
 It's always safe to set if it's available.

 ## Enable XHCI Handoff